schkovich/async-tcp/docs/RawPointerUsage.md

 ### Raw Pointer Usage in async_tcp Library

-The use of raw pointers for `AsyncTcpClient` is a deliberate design choice that aligns with both the Pico SDK requirements and the client's own lifecycle management:
+The use of raw pointers for `TcpClient` is a deliberate design choice that aligns with both the Pico SDK requirements and the client's own lifecycle management:

-1. **AsyncTcpClient Lifecycle**
+1. **TcpClient Lifecycle**
     - Has built-in reference counting through `_ctx`
     - Protected constructor with `AsyncTcpClientContext`
     - Copy constructor manages reference counting via `_ctx->ref()`